-Symptomatic treatment in Spain typically ranges from $800 to $1,400 for initial clinical interventions.
+Symptomatic treatment in Spain typically ranges from Price on request to Price on request for initial clinical interventions.
 Costs fluctuate based on the specific condition, the duration of hospital stays, and the level of specialist involvement required.
-In the United States, similar medical management costs approximately $1,300 on average.
-Patients traveling to Spain can achieve savings of around 38%.
+In the United States, similar medical management costs approximately _price_compare_US_average_ on average.
+Patients traveling to Spain can achieve savings of around _price_percent_discount_%.
 These prices generally include specialist consultations, diagnostic imaging, and basic nursing care within private Spanish medical centers.

 Bookimed Expert Insight: Choosing a multidisciplined center like Clinica Universidad de Navarra offers significant value.
 This JCI-accredited facility provides access to 440 doctors and 37 specialized departments in one location.
 Expert clinicians like Dr. Javier Moreno Izarra at Quirónsalud focus on integrated internal medicine.
 This centralized approach often prevents the extra costs of transferring between different clinics.
 Facilities in the HM Hospitals network offer advanced EOS imaging, which provides more precise data for long-term symptom management.